Coldplay: 2021–present: Music of the Spheres and Moon Music

-Music of the Spheres debuted at number one the UK Albums Chart, becoming the fastest-selling album in the country since Ed Sheeran's 2019 No.6 Collaborations Project.
-The album debuted at number four on the US Billboard 200 chart, and reached number one on both the Top Alternative Albums and the Top Rock Albums charts.
-On 14 October 2021, Coldplay announced their eighth concert tour, the Music of the Spheres World Tour, which began in San José, Costa Rica, in March 2022 and will visit three continents, with more tour dates to be announced in the future.
-The tour is part of an ongoing effort to reduce the band's carbon footprint; Chris Martin explained in an interview with BBC that the tour would feature "kinetic flooring" that powers the concerts through the movement of concertgoers, as well as bicycles that do the same thing, meaning that "the whole show is powered from renewable energy".
-Martin said the band's goal is that they will have "slightly shifted the status quo of how a tour works".
 On 23 November 2021, "Higher Power" was nominated for Best Pop Duo/Group Performance at the 64th Annual Grammy Awards.
 In December 2021, Martin said Coldplay would release three more albums until 2025 during an interview for BBC, with one of them being "kind of a musical" while their last will be a "back to the basics" self-titled record.
-He added, however, that the band will still be active with smaller releases and worldwide touring after 2025.
-On 23 February 2022, the band released a new stripped-down version of "Let Somebody Go", and a cover of Kid Cudi's 2008 single "Day 'n' Nite".
-Both songs were part of their Spotify Singles release.
-The album received three nominations at the 65th Annual Grammy Awards announced on 15 November 2022, including Album of the Year and Best Pop Vocal Album, with "My Universe" being nominated for Best Pop Duo/Group Performance.
+He added, however, that the band would still be active with smaller releases and worldwide touring after 2025.
+On 23 February 2022, the band released a new stripped-down version of "Let Somebody Go" and a cover of Kid Cudi's "Day 'n' Nite", both as part of the Spotify Singles series.
+They later received three nominations at the 65th Annual Grammy Awards, including Album of the Year and Best Pop Vocal Album.